Ironhead Sportster Projects

-Produced by Harley-Davidson from 1957 to 1985, the Ironhead Sportster is a great choice for a classic motorcycle build.
-They're still pretty cheap and readily available, easy to get parts for and to work on, and you can build it dozens of different ways.
-Over the last 50 years, Ironhead Sportsters have been the basis for choppers, bobbers, cafe racers, drag bikes, flat trackers, scramblers, hill-climbers, fully-faired track bikes, and even trikes!
+Over the last 60 years, Ironhead Sportsters have been the basis for choppers, bobbers, cafe racers, drag bikes, flat trackers, scramblers, hill-climbers, fully-faired track bikes, and even trikes.
 Flexibility of the compact V-twin and basic frame are nearly limitless.

 Best Year Ironhead Sportster

-No years are really better than others for a Sportster project bike, but some years may be more desirable for one reason or another.
-The 900cc Ironheads from the late fifties and early sixties were probably the coolest looking in stock trim.
-These early Sportsters are harder to come by, simply because less where made (ie, less than 2,000 total in 1962).
-Sportsters equipped with Magneto ignitions and solid-mount engines are not for everyone, but when left original or restored correctly, are worth a bit more then later ones.
+No model years are really better than others for a project bike, but certain year Sportsters may be more desirable for one reason or another.
+The 900cc Ironheads from the late fifties and early sixties were certainly the coolest looking in stock trim.
+These early Sportsters are much harder to come by, simply because less where made (ie, less than 2,000 total in 1962).

-Many classic bike enthusiasts believe that the 1965 XLCH is the ultimate Sportster.
-It was the first year of 12-volt electrics, and had the wider front drum that came out a year prior.
+Many Sportster enthusiasts believe that the 1965 XLCH is one of the best.
+It was the first year of 12-volt electrics, and had the wider front drum that came out the year before.
 It was also the last year for the DC Linkert carb and the "horseshoe" oil tank.

-Up through 1969, the XLCH had the early, shorter frame and swing arm, so 1969 is considered the last "real" XLCH.
-The 1970 model year was the last year of the magneto ignition, and also for the rubber "Gator" fork boots.
+Up through 1969, the XLCH Sportster had the early, shorter frame, so 1969 is considered the last "real" XLCH.
+All Sportster models from 1970 through 1977 would use same, longer frame.

-The last year of the 900cc and the first year of the new engine cases was 1971.
-This was a unique year for Sportsters.
-The external distributor was moved from the right-side engine case to inside the gear-case, now employing an automatic advance mechanism to aid starting.
-Available for the second and final year, the fiberglass seat and tail section, known as the 'boat-tail' is now a rare bird.
+The last year of the 900cc Ironhead engine was 1971, and it was the first year of new engine cases.
+The external distributor was moved from the top of the right-side engine case to inside the engine case, now employing an automatic advance mechanism to aid starting.
+The fiberglass seat and tail section, known as the 'boat-tail' was available for the second and final year.

 Dry-Clutch vs Wet-Clutch